karansingla06/EncryptionAlgorithms/README.md

 # EncryptionAlgorithms
 Implementation of Encryption Algorithms such as AES, RC4, Blowfish using C++

-It was a mini-project completed during Undergraduate studies.
+It was a mini-project completed during undergraduate studies for Algorithms subject.